 A joined Watsi on October 12th, 2015.
-Six years ago, A joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-A's most recent donation supported Hor, an elderly rice farmer from Cambodia, to fund eye surgery so he can see and do more in life.
+Seven years ago, A joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+A's most recent donation supported Yan, a 66-year-old single woman from Cambodia, to fund a fracture surgery to heal her elbow.